kunalarora0930/assignment/README.md

 # assignment
 A basic REST API for a simple e-commerce application made using Node.js and Express.
-The API should includes basic  functionalities like listing products, creating a new product, updating a product, and deleting a product.
+The API includes basic functionalities like listing products, creating a new product, updating a product, and deleting a product.

 ## Getting Started